 Franchisor as Retail Entrepreneur.
-In retail franchising, often relying on narrow niche segments, the scale of economically profitable business is significantly tives given to classify various definitions of entrepreneurship: how (action), by whom (traits), and consequences (process) (see also Shane and Venkataraman 2000; Shane 2003).
+In retail franchising, often relying on narrow niche segments, the scale of economically profitable business is significantly arly field should seek to understand how opportunities for profit are discovered and exploited, by whom, and with what consequences.
+The view was in line with three perspectives given to classify various definitions of entrepreneurship: how (action), by whom (traits), and consequences (process) (see also Shane and Venkataraman 2000; Shane 2003).

-13 The authors were aware of the deficiencies regarding the concepts of entrepreneurship as well as the lack of consensus concerning a universal concept of entrepreneurship (e.g. Low and MacMillan 1988; Amit, Glosten and Muller 1993).
+The authors were aware of the deficiencies regarding the concepts of entrepreneurship as well as the lack of consensus concerning a universal concept of entrepreneurship (e.g. Low and MacMillan 1988; Amit, Glosten and Muller 1993).
 Therefore they concluded to define entrepreneurship as a personal quality that is manifested by an individual engaged in entrepreneurial activity, which in turn is defined as the activities of a unique individual called an entrepreneur (Kaufmann and Dant 1999, 9).
 Moreover, they applied view presented by Venkataraman (1998).
-According to that view entrepreneurship as a scholarly field should seek to understand how opportunities for profit are discovered and exploited, by whom, and with what consequences.
-The view was in line with three perspecsmaller compared to manufacturing.
+According to that view entrepreneurship as a scholarly field should seek to understand how opportunities for profit are discovered and exsmaller compared to manufacturing.
 Franchising often involves development of a unique and efficient operative system where service provision is industrialized and transferable to franchisees.
 Identification, utilization and distribution of such concepts are well suited as a subject of study in entrepreneurship.